 What will the Dartmouth Sportsplex be like after the renovations?

-The Dartmouth Sportsplex will boast a new gymnasium, fitness centre and studios, meeting rooms as well renovated open and airy public spaces.
-The facility will be an open and bright community centre with a friendly, welcoming front desk within the entrance to the building.
-There will be various areas in the building for people to gather and meet friends and neighbours.
-In addition to the physical renovations, the facility will embrace a new mandate as a community hub, providing accessible services to as many citizens as possible.
+The Dartmouth Sportsplex will be more open and bright.
+The facility will boast a new gymnasium, a new fitness centre and studios, new meeting rooms, and inviting public spaces where our community can meet to work or enjoy leisure time.
+The facility will operate as a true community hub with a friendly, welcoming front desk as soon as you walk in.
+In addition to the physical renovations, the facility will embrace a new mandate that includes providing accessible services to as many citizens as possible.

-Could the work be done in phases to keep some parts of the facility open?
+Could the work have been done in phases to keep some parts of the facility open?

 What can I do for health, fitness and recreation while the Dartmouth Sportsplex is closed?

-Will the squash and racquetball courts be upgraded during the renovations?
+Are the squash and racquetball courts being upgraded during the renovations?

 What will the gymnasium be used for?
 Will I be able play sports with my friends and family?